Frequently Asked Questions

 • Amid unaffordable prices, our approach focuses on maintaining home affordability.
 Homes purchased through Proud Ground stay affordable through resales, for future generations, countering neighborhood displacement.
 Monthly payments on a Proud Ground home are often less than a family was paying in rent.

-• In exchange for a reasonable purchase price (about 20-50% LESS than a market-rate home), homeowners agree to resale arrangements that provide a seller with a share of the home's equity while ensuring the home remains affordable for another moderate-income homebuyer.
+• In exchange for a reasonable purchase price (about 20-50% LESS than a market-rate home), homeowners agree to resale arrangements that provide a seller with a share of the home's equity while ensuring the home remains affordable for another low to moderate-income homebuyer.

 This arrangement is guaranteed through a legal agreement between Proud Ground and the homeowner.
 Homebuyers review these legal agreements with an attorney independent of Proud Ground to understand all the details before buying a home.